feathersui/feathersui-website/docs/as3-starling/cookbook/item-renderer-long-press.md

 ---
-title: How to dispatch a long press event from a custom item renderer
+title: How to dispatch a long press event from a custom item renderer (Starling version)
 ---

 A [custom item renderer](../item-renderers.html) may optionally dispatch [`FeathersEventType.LONG_PRESS`](/api-reference/feathers/events/FeathersEventType.html#LONG_PRESS), similar to a [`Button`](../button.html).